Shakespeare in performance summer school

 This is a summer school that emphasises learning through witnessing.
 You will learn to contextualise Bristol's vibrant performance scene in relation to national developments.
 You'll learn to understand the context in which work is produced, explore ways you might communicate that understanding to a wider audience, and examine the aims and challenges of contemporary performance practice in a small-group, collaborative learning environment.

 Over the course of the summer school you will:

-You must meet all of the below requirements to be eligible for this summer school.
+You must meet all of these requirements to be eligible for this summer school:

 |Study level||Currently studying at undergraduate level|